Gu (surname)

-Gu (顧 (顾, Gù)) is a Chinese family name.
-Some places such as South Korea, and early immigrants from Wu-speaking region in China usually romanize this family name as "Koo" or "Ku".
-It is the 93rd name on the Hundred Family Surnames poem.
+Gu (顧 (顾, Gù)) is an East Asian family name.
+In China, it is the 93rd name on the Hundred Family Surnames poem.
+Some places such as South Korea, and early immigrants from Wu-speaking region in China usually romanize this family name as Goo, Koo, or Ku.

 The family name Gù (顧 (顾, to care for)) is the most common pronounced "Gu", as well as the only one pronounced "Gù" (Mandarin 4th tone) and is ranked #88 on the list of top Chinese family names, according to the 2006 Chinese census (excluding Taiwan).

+In South Korea, most people bearing the surname Gu (Korean: 구) use the hanja character 具 and 丘.
+The character 邱 and 仇 are also used although the latter two are less common.